PrathamSurati/Uber-clone/Backend/README.md

 ### Description

-Registers a new captain (driver) with vehicle details and returns the created captain object.
+Registers a new captain (driver) with vehicle details and returns the created captain object and authentication token.

 ### Request Body